 Electricity supply and consumption

-In 2012, the production of electricity in Finland amounted to 67.7 terawatt hours (TWh) or one billion kilowatt hours (kWh).
-The production went down by four per cent from the previous year.
-In turn, total electricity consumption went up by one per cent and amounted to 85.1 TWh.
+In 2015, the production of electricity in Finland amounted to 66.2 terawatt hours (TWh) or billion kilowatt hours (kWh).
+The production went up by one per cent from the year before.
+In turn, total electricity consumption went down by one per cent and amounted to 82.5 TWh.
 Of total electricity consumption, 80 per cent was covered by domestic production and 20 per cent by net imports of electricity from the Nordic countries, Russia and Estonia.
-Net imports of electricity increased by 26 per cent from the year before due to the good water situation in the Nordic countries.
-The consumption of electricity rose, although electricity consumption in manufacturing fell, because the early and latter part of the year were slightly colder than usual and the use of electricity to heat buildings grew from the year before.
+Net imports of electricity declined by nine per cent from the year before.
+Thirty-two per cent of domestic electricity production was based on combined heat and power production.

 Statistics Finland / Production of electricity and heat